ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/client-configuration.markdown

 {NOTE: }

-* Configure the RavenDB client behaviour for **all** databases in the cluster
+* Configure the RavenDB client behavior for **all** databases in the cluster
-* These default values can be overwritten per databses in [Database Client Configuration](../../../../todo-update-me-later)
+* These default values can be overwritten per databases in [Database Client Configuration](../../../../todo-update-me-later)
 {NOTE/}

 ---